Kokutairon and Pure Socialism: Public reaction

 Kita's book was rejected by almost every reputable publisher he approached.
 Many rejected due to the radical fascist ideology expressed, which directly opposed the ideology of their current government and thus endangered potential publishers.
-Others, such as the Heimin Shimbun, a socially inclined publishing house, rejected it on grounds of its sheer length (1000 pages).
+Others, such as the Heimin Shinbun, a socially inclined publishing house, rejected it on grounds of its sheer length (1000 pages).
 Kita's uncle, Homma Kazumatsu, eventually printed 500 copies of the manuscript on May 9, 1906.
 However, the home ministry of the Meiji Government had banned and removed all copies of Kita's book within 10 days of its publication.
 Kita only managed to successfully republish parts of Kokutairon over his lifetime.
 It was only published in its entirety in 1959 by Mizusu Shobo.

-Despite its quick removal from the public domain, Kokutairon managed to illicit some response, though none in the way Kita envisaged.
+Despite its quick removal from the public domain, Kokutairon managed to elicit some response, though none in the way Kita envisaged.
 Chushichi Tsuzuki summarises the reaction: "His book was welcomed by advanced intellectuals of the day such as Katayama Sen, the prominent economist Fukuda Tokuzo, and Kawakami Hajime."
 Katayama Sen, as a pacifist socialist, disagreed with Kita's imperialist international approach, yet was otherwise impressed with his socialist perspectives, describing Kokutairon as "probably the greatest work among Japanese writings on socialism."
-It even illicited the support of prominent economic academics of his day (Fukuda Tokuzo and Kawakami Hajimie).
+It even elicited the support of prominent economic academics of his day (Fukuda Tokuzo and Kawakami Hajimie).
 These positive receptions were however halted by an awareness of the inevitable backlash from Meiji authorities, due to its provocative nature.

 In 1906 Kita was invited to the Kakumei Hyoronsha group (Revolutionary Review Society), a Japanese socialist group dedicated to encouraging social revolution in China.
 Tsuzuki suggests that this was a reaction to Kokutairon's publication.